justynleung/markdown-previewer/README.md

 </ul>

 <h2>Functionalities</h2>
-<p>The app consist of a markdown previewer with a toggle cheat sheet</p><br>
+<p>This application comes with a markdown previewer and a cheatsheet.
+User can toggle to show or hide the cheatsheet.
+User inputs will turned to output base of the rules.
+The conversion of text is achieved by react-markdown library.</p>

-<p>The toggling of the cheat sheet is acheived by useState and conditional rendering of react components.</p><br>
+<h2>Technologies used</h2>
-<p>The markdown previewer utilized the react-markdown library.
-The output is in sync with the input through react state management.</p><br>
+<p>Typescript is used throughout the projects.
+Styled components is used for easy tracking in production.</p>